To have

 Are you married, ma'am?

-To create the negative form of the verb essere, simply add non before the verb.
+To create the negative form of essere, simply add non before the verb.
+This works in every tense, but in the present tense it’s especially simple:

 Io non sono italiano, sono francese.